 ACO braille Pier 2_3 hero

-Discover hidden messages in braille and Morse Code at Pier 2/3
+Discover hidden messages in braille and Morse Code at ACO On The Pier

-Famous quotes from Ludwig van Beethoven, Rita Dove, John Ruskin, Plato and Friedrich Nietzsche carry secret messages communicating the power of music throughout Pier 2/3.
+Famous quotes from Ludwig van Beethoven, Rita Dove, John Ruskin, Plato and Friedrich Nietzsche carry secret messages communicating the power of music throughout ACO On The Pier.

 “There are so many beautiful secrets in this place”, ACO Cello Julian Thompson said when he recently caught up with us about how it feels to have finally moved to a beautiful, custom-built permanent home for the Australian Chamber Orchestra.
-“At Pier 2/3 there are all these magical touches, like the braille on the walls.”
+“At ACO On The Pier there are all these magical touches, like the braille on the walls.”

 You only have to scratch the surface (not literally, please) of the pristine finish of our new home to discover some of the wonderful secrets Julian was alluding to.